haoyuwu02/haoyuwu02.github.io/_pages/about.md

 ## Teaching Assiant

-* I was a UG TA grading the homework of Honor Calculus I course in HKUST, 2023 fall;
+* I was a UG TA grader of Honor Calculus I course in HKUST, 2023 fall;
 * I was a TA in Math Support Center in HKUST, 2022 fall.

 ## Service and leadership